3outeille/CompilersHomework/README.md

 Detailed compile/run instructions and lab requirements can be found in README files in subdirectories.

 See Also [CminusC](https://github.com/ustcpetergu/CminusC) which combines these code as a whole project and is easy to run.

+Made this open because many other students have done so, but do contact me if you're TA or supervisor of this course and want this removed.